danbivins/dan-port-site/pages/Resume.md

 <p>Web Designer and Developer, Feb.
 2016 – Nov.
 2017</p>
 <ul>
   <li>Worked closely with various roles to align and prioritize business objectives and user needs, ensuring a cohesive approach to project execution.</li>
-  <li>Build components using HTML, CSS, and JavaScript..</li>
+  <li>Build components using HTML, CSS, and JavaScript.</li>
-  <li>Designed accessible experiences for colleges and universities, focusing on optimizing user engagement and meeting institutional goals.</li>
+  <li><span class="bold">Designed accessible experiences for colleges and universities</span>, focusing on optimizing user engagement and meeting institutional goals.</li>
   <li>Developed websites using semantic HTML and CSS</li>
 </ul>